ahaselsteiner/2021-extreme-response/README.md

 data repository: The simulation results and the artificial time series used in this study.
 The data repository is available at XXX.

-Note that we are aware that htis repository is not fully self-explanatory Reach out by email or by openening an issue in case you have any questions.
+We are aware that this repository is not fully self-explanatory Please reach out by email or by openening an issue in case you have any questions.